-This notice covers the 2022 and 2023 Scholarly Editions and Scholarly Translations competitions.
+This notice covers the 2024 and 2025 Scholarly Editions and Translations competitions.
 The deadlines are:

-November 30, 2022, 11:59 p.m.
-Eastern Time November 29, 2023, 11:59 p.m.
+December 4, 2024, 11:59 p.m.
+Eastern Time December 3, 2025, 11:59 p.m.
 Eastern Time

 Applications must be complete, comply with length and formatting requirements, and be validated by Grants.gov under the correct funding opportunity prior to the deadline to be considered under this notice.
+See the late submission policy for the limited situations when NEH might accept an application submitted after the deadline.

 It is your responsibility to confirm that Grants.gov and subsequently NEH have received your application.
-Check your Grants.gov application status.
+Check your Grants.gov application status. eGMS, NEH's online grant management system, will send you an automatically generated email upon receipt of your proposal.

 When NEH receives your application, the agency will assign it a tracking number beginning with RQ-.
 A tracking number does not guarantee that your application is free of technical problems (such as missing attachments or failure to convert attachments to PDFs).
-If your files are not correctly formatted, eGMS, NEH's electronic grants management system, will reject your application and notify you by email. eGMS cannot detect other errors such as missing components or excess pages.
+If your files are not correctly formatted, eGMS will reject your application and notify you by email. eGMS cannot detect errors such as missing components or excess pages.

-NEH recommends you submit your application 48 hours prior to the deadline so that you have time to correct any technical errors eGMS has notified you of or that you have discovered.
-It is your responsibility to correct any errors prior to the deadline.
+NEH recommends you submit your application at least 48 hours prior to the deadline so you have time to correct technical errors eGMS identified or you discover.
+It is your responsibility to correct errors prior to the deadline.